 Shipping pets to New Zealand

-Shipping pets to New Zealand is likely to be a large expense in terms of vet bills, permits, quarantine and air transport costs.
-Pets will need to be vaccinated for rabies at least six months before leaving for New Zealand, and proof of the vaccine duration will need to be acquired in the form of a certificate.
+Shipping pets to New Zealand is likely to be a large expense in terms of vet bills, permits, quarantine, and air transport costs.
+Pets will need to be vaccinated for rabies at least six months before leaving for New Zealand, and proof of the vaccine duration needs to be acquired in the form of a certificate.
 All pets must also be fitted with a microchip.

-The pet will then need a medical check-up in their home country from an accredited vet, as they have to comply with New Zealand's biosecurity regulations, which are stricter than in many other countries.
-The exact regulations that apply to an expat’s pet depend on the type of animal and the country of origin.
+The pet will then need a medical check-up in their home country from an accredited vet, as they have to comply with New Zealand's strict biosecurity regulations.
+Exact regulations that apply to your pet depend on the type of animal and the country of origin.

-All cats and dogs, except those arriving from Australia, have to be placed in a quarantine facility for at least 10 days after they arrive in New Zealand.
+All cats and dogs, except those arriving from Australia, have to be placed in a quarantine facility for a number of days after they arrive in New Zealand.
 The facility has to be approved by the Ministry for Primary Industries (MPI) and supervised by official government veterinarians.
+Visits are permitted, but must follow strict biosecurity regulations.

-Expats should also be aware that there are restrictions on different types of animals.
-Certain breeds of dogs, such as American Pit Bull Terriers, Dogo Argentinos and Brazilian Filas are not allowed to be brought into the country at all.
-Guinea pigs, snakes, birds and rats are also not allowed.
+You should also be aware that there are restrictions on different types of animals.
+Certain breeds of dogs, such as American Pit Bull Terriers, Dogo Argentinos, and Brazilian Filas can’t be brought into the country at all.
+Guinea pigs, snakes, birds, and rats are also not allowed.
 The New Zealand Customs Service page has a full list of the animals and items that are prohibited from entering the country.

 More information can be found on the Biosecurity New Zealand website.
-Expats should be aware that importing animals is a complicated process, and it is therefore recommended to use a reputable pet relocation agency.
+You should be aware that importing animals is a complicated process, and we therefore recommend you use a reputable pet relocation agency.

 Useful links: